wazuh/wazuh-documentation/source/getting-started/use-cases/configuration-assessment.rst

 Viewing SCA results
 -------------------

-The Wazuh dashboard has a **Security configuration assessment** module that allows you to view SCA scan results for each agent.
+The Wazuh dashboard has a **Configuration assessment** application that allows you to view SCA scan results for each agent.

 .. thumbnail:: /images/getting-started/use-cases/sca/sca-module.png
-   :title: SCA module
+   :title: Configuration assessment application
-   :alt: SCA module
+   :alt: Configuration assessment application
    :align: center
    :width: 80%